Leslie "Teacher" Palmer: Involvement with Notting Hill Carnival

-Palmer encouraged traditional masquerade, and for the first time in 1973 costume bands and steel bands from the various islands took part in the street parade, alongside the introduction of stationary sound systems, as distinct from those on moving floats,Jamie Clifton, "Things You Never Knew About Carnival, London's Best Street Party", Vice, 21 August 2014. which as Alex Pascall has explained: "created the bridge between the two cultures of carnival, reggae and calypso."
+Palmer encouraged traditional masquerade, and for the first time in 1973 costume bands and steel bands from the various islands took part in the street parade, alongside the introduction of stationary sound systems, as distinct from those on moving floats, which as Alex Pascall has explained: "created the bridge between the two cultures of carnival, reggae and calypso."
 According to Claire Holder (Carnival organiser 1989–2002): "Leslie Palmer brought the Caribbean community together because at the time when he became chairman of the carnival it was a purely Trinidadian thing.
 Leslie said, ‘there are so many aspects to Caribbean culture and it should all be represented.’
 That act alone didn't just bring people into carnival; it actually impacted on our whole perception as Carnival people.
 His impact went beyond Carnival.
 It had an impact upon our existence as black people in this country."

 Palmer also arranged for photographs from the Carnival to be exhibited at London's Institute of Contemporary Arts.

 1975 onwards

-In late 1975, he took up a job working for Chris Blackwell's Island Records, promoting reggae worldwide and travelling with artists including Toots and the Maytals.Phil Gregory, "In Celebration of the 2012 Notting Hill Carnival TWO Blue Plaques will be unveiled to honour the Pioneering Fathers of Europe's largest Street festival", The Black Presence in Britain, 14 August 2012.
+In late 1975, he took up a job working for Chris Blackwell's Island Records, promoting reggae worldwide and travelling with artists including Toots and the Maytals.
 Palmer went on to start his own management agency, representing young British acts such as Aswad, Steel Pulse, Janet Kay and Alton Ellis.
 Then with assistance from the Ministry of Labour he founded the Brent Black Music Co-op (BBMC) to mentor young musicians on getting ahead in the music industry, with Geraldine Connor as head of education.
-In the 1980s he had his own music career as an artist, performing and recording under the name Wounded Soldier."Banyan Archive Database".
+In the 1980s he had his own music career as an artist, performing and recording under the name Wounded Soldier.

 He subsequently returned to teaching, retiring in 1996, after which he began to divide his time between London and the Caribbean.
-From his base in Bon Accord, Tobago, he wrote about the island for visitors, producing a popular magazine and a website, What's On ... in Tobago, and eventually compiling eight years of this work into a book entitled Tobago Exposed – The Essential Fun Guide."Tobago fun guide set for 2012 launch in Germany, London", Trinidad and Tobago Guardian, 30 November 2011.
+From his base in Bon Accord, Tobago, he wrote about the island for visitors, producing a popular magazine and a website, What's On ... in Tobago, and eventually compiling eight years of this work into a book entitled Tobago Exposed – The Essential Fun Guide.

-Palmer heads the annual Notting Hill Carnival Pioneers (NHCP) Community Festival, established in 2013,"Notting Hill Carnival 2016 Pioneers Community Festival", Made in the Caribbean, 12 September 2016.
-YouTube video. now held in Horniman’s Park, Kensal Road.
+Palmer heads the annual Notting Hill Carnival Pioneers (NHCP) Community Festival, established in 2013, now held in Horniman’s Park, Kensal Road.